French language: Vulgar Latin in Gaul

 Due to Roman rule, Latin was gradually adopted by the inhabitants of Gaul.
 As the language was learned by the common people, it developed a distinct local character, with grammatical differences from Latin as spoken elsewhere, some of which is attested in graffiti.
 This local variety evolved into the Gallo-Romance tongues, which include French and its closest relatives, such as Franco-Provençal.

-The evolution of Latin in Gaul was shaped by its coexistence for over half a millennium beside the native Celtic Gaulish language, which did not go extinct until the late sixth century, long after the fall of the Western Roman Empire.
-Because few Latin speakers settled in rural areas during Roman times, Latin there held little or no social value for the peasantry; as a result, 90% of the total population of Gaul remained indigenous in origin.
-The urban aristocracy, who used Latin for trade, education or official uses, would send their children to Roman schools and administered lands for Rome.
-In the fifth century, at the time of the collapse of the Western Roman Empire, the vast majority of the (predominantly rural) population remained Gaulish speakers.
-They shifted to Latin as their native speech only one century after the Frankish conquest of Gaul, adopting the prestige language of their urban literate elite.
-This eventual spread of Latin can be attributed to the social migration from the focus of urban power to village-centred economies and legal serfdom.

 The Gaulish language likely survived into the sixth century in France despite considerable Romanization.
 Coexisting with Latin, Gaulish helped shape the Vulgar Latin dialects that developed into French contributing loanwords and calques (including oui, the word for "yes"), sound changes shaped by Gaulish influence, and influences in conjugation and word order.
 Recent computational studies suggest that early gender shifts may have been motivated by the gender of the corresponding word in Gaulish.

+Following the Roman conquest of Gaul, 90% of the population remained indigenous in origin.
+Furthermore, sociological factors drove an uneven language shift.
+Latin spread from urban centers—such as Narbonensis—into rural hinterlands as native populations became bilingual.
+Although the Roman state lacked a deliberate policy of suppression, its requirement that formal administration use Latin accelerated the language's adoption in regulated zones.

+During the Crisis of the Third Century, locals increasingly adopted Latin to communicate with Germanic tribes and Roman settlers.
+Consequently, writing in Gaulish and monolingualism all but disappeared between the 4th and 5th centuries.
+By the time the Romans left, the majority of the population spoke a mix of Celtic, Latin, and occasionally Greek.
+Additionally, because Northern Gaul was politically cut off from the Mediterranean by the 5th century, its local Latin diverged sharply from standard grammar rules.
+Overall, Latin was largely adopted by the masses after the Roman departure, largely because of the increasing influence of missionaries and the Romanized elite as sources of authority, rather than the central Imperial authority.

 The estimated number of French words that can be attributed to Gaulish is placed at 154 by the Petit Robert, which is often viewed as representing standardized French, while if non-standard dialects are included, the number increases to 240.
 Known Gaulish loans are skewed toward certain semantic fields, such as plant life (chêne, bille, etc.), animals (mouton, cheval, etc.), nature (boue, etc.), domestic activities (ex. berceau), farming and rural units of measure (arpent, lieue, borne, boisseau), weapons, and products traded regionally rather than further afield.
 This semantic distribution has been attributed to peasants being the last to hold onto Gaulish.